-▷ Further information can be obtained from the separate instruction manual "Refrigerator".
+Further information can be obtained in the manufacturer's instruction manual.

-9.6.5 Refrigerator door locking mechanism
+9.13.6 Refrigerator door locking mechanism

 With some models, the refrigerator has a separate freezer compartment.
 The specifications in this section correspondingly also apply to the door of the freezer compartment.